Legal

 Data Breach Notification

-In the event of a data breach that is reasonably likely to result in a risk to your rights or freedoms, we will notify affected customers without undue delay and, where required by applicable law, notify the relevant supervisory authority within 72 hours of becoming aware of the breach.
-Notification will include, to the extent known: the nature of the breach, the categories and approximate number of individuals and records affected, the likely consequences, and the measures taken or proposed to address it.
+In the event of a data breach that is reasonably likely to result in a risk to your rights or freedoms, we will notify affected individuals and, where required, applicable regulators as required by applicable law.

 References in this Privacy Policy to “GDPR” include both the European Union General Data Protection Regulation (“EU GDPR”) and the United Kingdom General Data Protection Regulation (“UK GDPR”), where applicable.